Karshner History, Family Crest & Coats of Arms

 Early History of the Karshner family

-Another 273 words (20 lines of text) covering the years 1800 and 1854 are included under the topic Early Karshner History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Karshner research.
+Another 137 words (10 lines of text) covering the years 1800, 1505, 1574 and 1854 are included under the topic Early Karshner History in all our PDF Extended History products and printed products wherever possible.

 Karshner Spelling Variations

 Spelling variations of this family name include: Kirschner, Kirschener, Kirscher, Kirschen, Kirsher, Kirshner, Kirshener, Kerschner, Kerscher, Kersher, Cirschner, Cirschener, Cirscher, Cirsher, Cirshner, Cirshener, Kuersch, Kuersener, Kursch, Kuerschner, Kurschner, Kuerssner and many more.

 Early Notables of the Karshner family (pre 1700)

 Notables of the period with the surname Karshner were Magdalena Kirschmann (c.
 1505-1574), birth name of Magdalena Morhart, a German printer in Tübingen.
 She printed nearly...